giantswarm/rfc/giantswarm-crd-managmenet-via-flux-extension/README.md

 - Not a generic solution, if CAPx clusters need something like this in the future
 - A new Flux kustomization is added to vintage clusters and this means a new dependency to `flux` kustomization too

+## Decision

+The chosen solution is: "Each MC has their own `crds` kustomization"

+This gives us a lot of flexibility in the future, we can easily do exception or rolling migrations for example.

+Additionally, for `vintage` CRDs we decided to version them based on the `apiextensions` library cos some of them still seem to run a slightly older version of CRDs.
+For common `giantswarm` ones and `flux-app` ones we keep them as latest, shared across all clusters in the same state for now, but nothing prevents us versioning them in the long run either.

+Since with the exception mechanism we cannot really talk about the `all` composite kustomization, it is replaced by the `common` composite instead that will contain `giantswarm` and `flux-app` for now.

+### Next steps

+Implement and migrate all CMC repositories, improve `mc-bootstrap` and finally, actually get rid of `opsctl ensure crds`.